Free expat tax extension icon

 What does Form 14653 mean for US expats

-Form 14653 is the key document for the Streamlined Foreign Offshore Procedures.
-It’s where eligible expats certify non-residency and non-willful conduct while catching up on filings using the March 2025 revision.
-Here’s a quick breakdown of why this form matters.
+Form IRS 14653 is the certification document for the Streamlined Foreign Offshore Procedures (SFOP).
+Eligible expats use it to certify non-residency and non-willful conduct while catching up on filings.
+The current version is the March 2025 revision.

 FREE